 About the Author

 Ken Swartz runs aerospace marketing communications agency Aeromedia Communications in Toronto, Canada.
 He specializes in contract public relations, freelance writing, and social media marketing for the aviation and aerospace industry.
 He has reported on the helicopter industry for 40 years.
 In 2010, he received the Helicopter Association International’s “Communicator of the Year” award.
-He can be reached at email@example.com.
+He can be reached email@example.com.